-- understand the broad scope of fluid dynamics and the thematic integration of computational fluid dynamics within, - identify fluid dynamical mechanisms of observed flow phenomena and recognize the governing physical laws, - choose and apply adequate engineering models to explore and formulate engineering solutions for real flows, - solve fluid dynamical problems of acceptable complexity tailored to the student's study status, - validate and assess these solutions and the achieved results, - acquire skills in numeracy, media literacy, and digital competence through the completion of supervised and supported self-studies and other activities.
+- understand the broad scope of fluid dynamics in the area mentioned above and the thematic integration of computational fluid dynamics. - identify fluid dynamical mechanisms of observed flow phenomena and recognize the governing physical laws. - choose and apply adequate engineering models to explore and formulate engineering solutions for real flows. - solve fluid dynamical problems of acceptable complexity tailored to the student's study status. - validate and assess these solutions and the achieved results. - acquire skills in numeracy, media literacy, and digital competence through the completion of supervised and supported self-studies and other activities.